TrapezeCommunications/DVBA-Invest/pages/investment-opportunities/dvba-support-programs.md

 As a business improvement association, the DVBA is working hard to create a positive environment for residents and visitors to enjoy every moment they are downtown and for investors to find our downtown as irresistible as do our visitors.

-A number of programs have been created which we believe reinforces the appeal of our downtown.
+A number of programs have been created for local businesses to reinforce the appeal of our downtown.

 ## ILLUMINATE Downtown